Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Period pain (dysmenorrhoea) is common, especially among young females, and the pain tends to ease as you get older.
 Learn more about the symptoms and treatments of painful periods.

 Suffering from heavy, painful or irregular periods?
 Does PMS affect your wellbeing?
 Learn about common period problems and how to cope.

 Female reproductive system

 The female reproductive system involves organs such as the uterus (womb), ovaries, fallopian tubes and vagina, as well as hormones.

 Puberty for girls

-Learn about the complex physical and emotional changes that occurs to a girl when she becomes a young woman.
+Learn about the complex physical and emotional changes a girl experiences in adolescence as she becomes a young woman.

 Women don't need to 'put up' with heavy periods